MediBang Paint Pro is a free lightweight digital painting program for illustrators and comic book artists.

 Huion HS610 works well with a wide range of Windows, Mac, and Android software like medibang paint.
 You will get value for your money thanks to its many advanced features.

 For a budget drawing tablet, this thing feels damn sturdy.
-Plus, It is widely compatible with Windows, Mac, Android and Chrome OS devices.
+Plus, It is widely compatible with all platforms and can be connected via a single USB-C Cable.

-Huion Kamvas 13 is a very affordable 13.3-inch pen monitor for digital painting and photo editing.
+Huion Kamvas 13 (Gen 3) is a very affordable 13.3-inch pen monitor for digital painting and photo editing.

 It also features a laminated display with a replaceable anti-glare protective film.
 This makes great drawing experience, parallax is minimal.

-The stylus experience is great.
-Still has 8192 levels of pressure, battery-free, and has tilt detection!
+The battery-free stylus is great with lastest PenTech 4.0 that features advanced 16384 levels of pressure, and has tilt detection!

-The 8 round buttons are all customizable.
-It also comes with a lightweight and sturdy stand that provides enough varying working angles for anyone.
+Two dial controllers and 5 buttons are all customizable.
+It also comes with a lightweight and sturdy tablet stand that provides enough varying working angles for anyone.

 Huion Kamvas 13 looks and feels nice and sleek.
-It’s compatible with Windows, Mac and Android devices.
+It’s compatible with Windows, Mac and Android devices and cab be connected via a single USB-C Cable.

 The display is seamlessly laminated to avoid parallax errors between the stylus nib and cursor.
-It also comes with a paper-like matte screen surface that makes it so nice to draw on.
+It also comes with an AG matte screen protector with paper-like texture that makes it so nice to draw on.

-Ugee U1600 is a budget friendly display tablet with a great set of specs.
+Ugee UE16 is the most affordable 15.4-inch display tablet with a great set of specs.
 It’s a great choice for beginners who are serious about getting into digital art.

-It has a 15.4-inch IPS screen with Full HD resolution, 178° view angle and 127% sRGB color gamut.
-This results in a clear and sharp screen with rich, realistic colors.
+It has a IPS screen with Full HD resolution, 178° view angle and 127% sRGB color gamut, which looks clear and sharp with rich, realistic colors.

 Display is laminated so there’s almost no gap between the line and pen tip.
 The screen is covered by an anti-glare matte screen protector for a natural feel and protection.

-The Ugee U1600 has a straightforward but firmly built design.
-The surrounding borders are very wide, allowing your hand to rest comfortably on it.
+The Ugee UE16 has a straightforward but firmly built design.
+The 8 round buttons and the roller (with up to four shortcuts) are very handy, allowing you to customize your own shortcuts.

 The pen is not powered by battery so no charging is required.
 It supports tilt response and 8192 levels of pressure sensitivity, allowing you draw precise strokes with ease.

-Full lamination means the glass is super close to the LCD screen beneath.
+Full lamination means the top glass layer is super close to the LCD panel beneath.
 The surface that you draw on feels paper-like, seeing as it’s an etched glass that’s matte.

-Huion Kamvas 22 Plus feels solid and has a good quality rubber stand that makes adjusting your preferred working angle a breeze.
+You also get a good quality tablet stand in the box that makes adjusting your preferred working angle a breeze.

-Apple iPad (10th gen) is an excellent budget-friendly tablet with fast performance, reliable battery life, and a vast library of optimized drawing apps.
+The iPad 11th gen (2025) is an excellent budget-friendly tablet with fast performance, reliable battery life, and a vast library of optimized drawing apps.

 It has a 10.9-inch Liquid Retina display with the 2,360 x 1,640-pixel resolution, 500 nits of peak brightness and the 79.2% of the DCI-P3 color space.